 It is imperative that website admins ensure their content is accessible.
-Borrowing from the Accessibility at Johns Hopkins University website, here are a few quick ways to ensure your website’s content is accessible:
+There are a few basic things we expect web users to manage as editors.

-- All media (video, audio, images) on all pages in your site should have alternative text descriptions.
+- All media (video, audio, images) on all pages in your site should have alternative text (alt text) descriptions, otherwise your image will be hidden.

-- All pages should be designed around the principle of distinguishability–easy to read colors, fonts, and buttons.
+- All pages and flyers should be designed around the principle of distinguishability–easy to read colors, fonts, and buttons.
+You can check color contrast with WebAim’s color contrast tool or Audioeye.

 The Web Services Team reserves the right to edit or remove any content or images that fails the World Wide Web Consortium Web Content Accessibility Guidelines, version 2.1 Level AA conformance.